Teaching

 d) An illustration of Akerlof's concept of a 'lemon':

 In early classes for microeconomics I used a variety of examples to demonstrate that faulty manufacturing is actually quite common.
 As an example, I show two perfectly formed teabags, except that one is completely empty of any tea!
 George Akerlof's 1970 paper focused on second-hand cars that, despite not being that old, had dropped in value quite a lot shortly after leaving the showroom.
-This can be explained by linking value to utility theory, suggesting that the drop in value must be linked to potential buyer's concerns over quality issues.
+This can be explained by linking value to utility theory, suggesting that the drop in value must be linked to the potential buyer's concerns over quality issues.
 Akerlof explained that most owners of newly purchased new vehicles would not ordinarily want to sell up, and that any decision to do so must be due to the vehicle having left the factory with some major defect.
 Hence the sharp fall in value of fairly new, but second hand, cars is a reflection of the risks associated with making such a purchase.

 Reference: